MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/data-mining-properties.md

 author: minewiskan
 manager: kfile
 ---
-# Data Mining Properties
+# Data mining properties

 [!INCLUDE[ssas-appliesto-sqlas](../../includes/ssas-appliesto-sqlas.md)]

   [!INCLUDE[ssASnoversion](../../includes/ssasnoversion-md.md)] supports the data mining server properties listed in the following tables.
-For more information about additional server properties and how to set them, see [Server Properties in Analysis Services](../../analysis-services/server-properties/server-properties-in-analysis-services.md).
+For more information about additional server properties and how to set them, see [Server properties in Analysis Services](../../analysis-services/server-properties/server-properties-in-analysis-services.md).

  **Applies to:** Multidimensional server mode only

-## Non-Specific Category
+## Non-specific category

  **AllowSessionMiningModels**
  A Boolean property that indicates whether session mining models can be created.